5. Integrating what you learned into your activism

 It seems we all live busy lives, with shrinking time to care for ourselves, others and nature.
 Many of us live in concrete houses, on concrete streets with concrete pavements.
 If we’re lucky, there may be a tree in front of our house – albeit embedded in concrete.
 It seems nature and the world we live in aren't one.

-This disconnection from nature is linked to a range of mental and physical illness - such as anxiety, depression, heart disease, fatigue and reduced life expectancy – and hence has a significant impact on our wellbeing.
+This disconnection from nature is linked to a range of mental and physical illnesses - such as anxiety, depression, heart disease, fatigue and reduced life expectancy – and hence has a significant impact on our wellbeing.
 Moreover, our disconnection from nature leads us to apply ineffective solutions to the climate crisis.

 Find or create a community of practice